Typas/114-pp-final/README.md

 This script will:
 1. Compile the custom CUDA kernel
 2. Run baseline inference with vit-pytorch (using PyTorch softmax)
-3. Run optimized inference with custom CUDA softmax
+3. Run optimized inference with custom CUDA.
 4. Generate Nsight Systems profiling reports in `results/`

 ### Run Individual Scripts